jonathan-stone/tipster-app/README.md

 - [x] Custom icon
 - [x] Custom title image on navigation controller
 - [x] Custom launch screen
+- [x] Suppressed the keyboard animation on launch.
+Keyboard is always there and it was distracting.
 - [x] Added **The Mood Slider**.

 * Are you a very generous person?
 20% tip not enough to communicate your blossoming sense of generosity?